Saeed Rizvi

 Saeed Rizvi (سعيد رضا) is a Pakistani film director.

+Early life and education

+Saeed Rizvi was born on 27 October 1954 in Bombay, British India into the family of another Indian and Pakistani film director Rafique Rizvi.
+His family migrated to Lahore, Pakistan a couple years after the independence of Pakistan in 1947.
+His family later moved to Karachi and Saeed Rizvi graduated from the University of Karachi.

+Career

+He started his professional career as a cameraman in 1973.
+He learned visual effects, animation and graphics.

 The movie industry and the government

 Rizvi would like the government to play a more optimistic role in the movie industry.
 He exclusively blames General Zia ul Haq for the destruction of the movie industry in Pakistan because of his outlook towards it.
 Rizvi attempted to open the lines of communication between himself and the General to try and discuss the movie industry as well as art.
 However, the General refused to meet with him and his workforce to discuss the matter.
 The bitter reality of the banks in Pakistan is that they are not lenient towards approving loans for the producers and directors of the industry; this fact is rather disappointing for him.